 Review and select from following options that available in the General section:

-- Default to Fiscal Year in Performance Dashboard—Set the default first day of your Fiscal Year.
-This setting affects the Donor Detail Report and filters on the Performance Dashboard, when it is different from the calendar year.
+- Default to Fiscal Year in Performance Dashboard and Constituent Giving Widget—This setting sets the default filters on the Performance Dashboard and Constituent Dashboard Giving Widget to use the currently configured Fiscal Year from above, when it is different from the calendar year.

 - Maximum (number of) Records to return on Searches—This setting limits the maximum number of records a search will return.
 The maximum is set globally for all users of the software, not on an individual user basis.
 Lower numbers will result in faster searches.
 However, a lower number requires more detailed search criteria be entered to ensure the software returns the record you are searching.
 If more records than the maximum exist in your database, a message will be displayed indicating that more records exist and that you should narrow your search criteria.
 "More records exist.
 Narrow your search criteria to view these records."